Azure/azure-render-hub/docs/20-packages-overview.md

 .
 GPU
 .
 General

 Where all but general have preset installation scripts based on the type.
 For example, a Deadline 10 package must include the Deadline 10 client installer.
-The Render Farm Manager knows how to install this package type.
+The Render Farm Manager knows how to install this package type and includes the necessary installation script automatically.

 GPU and general packages can specify an optional installation command line.
 The package command line will be executed from the root of the package.